 If confirmation of splenomegaly is necessary because the examination is equivocal, ultrasonography is the test of choice because of its accuracy and low cost.
 CT and MRI may provide more detail of the organ’s consistency.
 MRI is especially useful in detecting portal or splenic vein thromboses.
 Nuclear scanning is accurate and can identify accessory splenic tissue often found after splenectomy due to "work hypertrophy" of overlooked splenules or fragments released from a fractured spleen at the time of surgery.
 Occasionally, multiple spleen remnants can be found throughout the abdomen, often embedded in the neighboring pancreas, a condition called splenosis.

 Specific peripheral blood findings may suggest underlying disorders (eg, small-cell lymphocytosis in chronic lymphocytic leukemia Chronic Lymphocytic Leukemia (CLL) Chronic lymphocytic leukemia (CLL) is characterized by progressive accumulation of phenotypically mature malignant B lymphocytes.
 Primary sites of disease include peripheral blood, bone marrow... read more , large granular lymphocytosis in T-cell granular lymphocyte [TGL] hyperplasia or TGL leukemia, atypical lymphocytes in hairy cell leukemia, and leukocytosis and immature forms in other leukemias).
-Excessive basophils, eosinophils, or nucleated or teardrop RBCs suggest a myeloproliferative neoplasm Overview of Myeloproliferative Neoplasms Myeloproliferative neoplasms are clonal proliferations of bone marrow stem cells, which can manifest as an increased number of platelets, red blood cells (RBCs), or white blood cells (WBCs)... read more .
+Excessive basophils, eosinophils, or nucleated or teardrop RBCs suggest a myeloproliferative neoplasm Overview of Myeloproliferative Neoplasms Myeloproliferative neoplasms are clonal proliferations of bone marrow hematopoietic stem cells, which can manifest as an increased number of functionally normal platelets, red blood cells (RBCs)... read more .
 Cytopenias suggest hypersplenism Hypersplenism Hypersplenism is cytopenia caused by splenomegaly.
 (See also Overview of the Spleen.)
 Hypersplenism is a secondary process that can arise from splenomegaly of almost any cause (see table Common... read more .
 Spherocytosis suggests hypersplenism or hereditary spherocytosis Hereditary Spherocytosis and Hereditary Elliptocytosis Hereditary spherocytosis and hereditary elliptocytosis are congenital red blood cell (RBC) membrane disorders that can cause a mild hemolytic anemia.
 Symptoms, generally milder in hereditary... read more .
-Target cells, sickle-shaped cells, or spherocytes can suggest a hemoglobinopathy.
+Target cells, sickle-shaped cells, or spherocytes can suggest a hemoglobinopathy Overview of Hemoglobinopathies Hemoglobinopathies are genetic disorders affecting the structure or production of the hemoglobin molecule.
+Hemoglobin molecules consist of polypeptide chains whose chemical structure is genetically... read more .

-Liver test results are diffusely abnormal in congestive splenomegaly with cirrhosis; an isolated elevation of serum alkaline phosphatase suggests hepatic infiltration, as in myeloproliferative and lymphoproliferative disorders, miliary tuberculosis Miliary TB Tuberculosis outside the lung usually results from hematogenous dissemination.
+Liver test results are diffusely abnormal in congestive splenomegaly with cirrhosis; an isolated elevation of serum alkaline phosphatase suggests hepatic infiltration, as in myeloproliferative and lymphoproliferative disorders, miliary tuberculosis Miliary tuberculosis Tuberculosis outside the lung usually results from hematogenous dissemination.
 Sometimes infection directly extends from an adjacent organ.
-Symptoms vary by site but generally include fever... read more , and chronic fungal diseases (eg, candidiasis Candidiasis (Invasive) Candidiasis is infection by Candida species (most often C. albicans), manifested by mucocutaneous lesions, fungemia, and sometimes focal infection of multiple sites.
-Symptoms depend on the site... read more , histoplasmosis Histoplasmosis Histoplasmosis is a pulmonary and hematogenous disease caused by Histoplasma capsulatum; it is often chronic and usually follows an asymptomatic primary infection.
-Symptoms are those of pneumonia... read more ).
+Symptoms vary by site but generally include fever... read more , and chronic fungal diseases (eg, candidiasis Candidiasis Candidiasis is infection by Candida species (most often C. albicans), manifested by mucocutaneous lesions, fungemia, and sometimes focal infection of multiple sites.
+Symptoms depend... read more , histoplasmosis Histoplasmosis Histoplasmosis is a pulmonary and hematogenous disease caused by Histoplasma capsulatum; it is often chronic and usually follows an asymptomatic primary infection.
+Symptoms are those... read more ).

 Some other tests may be useful, even in asymptomatic patients.
 Serum protein electrophoresis identifying a monoclonal gammopathy or decreased immunoglobulins suggests lymphoproliferative disorders or amyloidosis Amyloidosis Amyloidosis is any of a group of disparate conditions characterized by extracellular deposition of insoluble fibrils composed of misaggregated proteins.
 These proteins may accumulate locally... read more ; diffuse hypergammaglobulinemia suggests chronic infection (eg, malaria Malaria Malaria is infection with Plasmodium species.
-Symptoms and signs include fever (which may be periodic), chills, rigors, sweating, diarrhea, abdominal pain, respiratory distress, confusion, seizures... read more , visceral leishmaniasis Leishmaniasis Leishmaniasis is caused by species of Leishmania.
+Symptoms and signs include fever (which may be periodic), chills, rigors, sweating, diarrhea, abdominal pain, respiratory distress, confusion... read more , visceral leishmaniasis Leishmaniasis Leishmaniasis is caused by species of Leishmania.
 Manifestations include cutaneous, mucosal, and visceral syndromes.
-Cutaneous leishmaniasis causes painless chronic skin lesions ranging from... read more , brucellosis Brucellosis Brucellosis is caused by Brucella species, which are gram-negative bacteria.
-Symptoms begin as an acute febrile illness with few or no localized signs and may progress to a chronic stage with... read more , tuberculosis Tuberculosis (TB) Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more ), cirrhosis with congestive splenomegaly, sarcoidosis Sarcoidosis Sarcoidosis is an inflammatory disorder resulting in noncaseating granulomas in one or more organs and tissues; etiology is unknown.
+Cutaneous leishmaniasis causes painless chronic skin lesions ranging... read more , brucellosis Brucellosis Brucellosis is caused by Brucella species, which are gram-negative bacteria.
+Symptoms begin as an acute febrile illness with few or no localized signs and may progress to a chronic stage... read more , tuberculosis Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more ), cirrhosis with congestive splenomegaly, sarcoidosis Sarcoidosis Sarcoidosis is an inflammatory disorder resulting in noncaseating granulomas in one or more organs and tissues; etiology is unknown.
 The lungs and lymphatic system are most often affected, but... read more , or connective tissue disorders (eg, systemic lupus erythematosus, Felty syndrome in patients with rheumatoid arthritis) .
 Flow cytometry can identify a small monoclonal lymphocyte population suggestive of lymphoma.
 Elevation of serum uric acid suggests a myeloproliferative or lymphoproliferative disorder.
 Elevation of leukocyte alkaline phosphatase (LAP) suggests a myeloproliferative neoplasm, whereas decreased levels suggest chronic myelocytic leukemia.

 If testing reveals no abnormalities other than splenomegaly, the patient should be reevaluated at intervals of 6 to 12 months or when new symptoms develop.

 Treatment is directed at the underlying disorder.
 An enlarged spleen itself in an asymptomatic patient needs no treatment unless severe hypersplenism Hypersplenism Hypersplenism is cytopenia caused by splenomegaly.
 (See also Overview of the Spleen.)
-Hypersplenism is a secondary process that can arise from splenomegaly of almost any cause (see table Common... read more is present.
+Hypersplenism is a secondary process that can arise from splenomegaly of almost any cause (see table Common... read more or early satiety due to encroachment on the stomach is present.
 Patients with palpable or very large spleens probably should avoid contact sports and weight-lifting to decrease the risk of splenic rupture.

 Splenomegaly is almost always secondary to other disorders.